The Next Generation (TNG) Season 7

 Kes have installed a security office, and their behavior soon becomes as

-paranoid as that of their enemies.
-Riker finally tells them to leave, with the
+paranoid as that of their sworn enemies.
+Riker finally tells them to leave, but

 the Kes border, Picard and Beverly can finally be beamed up again.